 1.2.
 DOOR HANDLE

-Warning: the door handle may get hot if appliance has been left in High burn setting for an extended period of time.
-Use the supplied door handle extension or a protective glove to open.
+Warning: the door handle may get hot if appliance has been left in high burn setting for an extended period of time.
+Please use the provided pair of heat resistant gloves if the handle becomes hot.